 More often than not, diamond carats are thought of as a size, rather than a diamond weight.
 This creates a lot of confusion in diamond buying world.
 Whole diamond carat weights available generally come in weights such as half-carat, quarter, three-fourths, one-third, 1 carat, 1.5 carat, 2 carat, and so on.

 Diamond carat weights aren't always in these whole sizes though.
-At some fine jewelry stores, such as James Allen, you can find a quality diamond with its weight right down to the exact carat point.
+At some fine jewelry stores you can find a quality diamond with its weight right down to the exact carat point.

 Generally, if the carat points are within 10 points in comparison, the difference between the visible sizes are very miniscule.